-Standing majestically on the coast of the Burgos town, the rock was formed by the sedimentation of particles deposited by the waves to the shore.
-“Puraw” means white color in Ilocano term, which derived its name as Kapurpurawan, due to its color.
+Standing majestically on the coast of the Burgos town, the rock formation is the result of the sedimentation of the deposits by the waves to the shore.
+“Puraw” means white color in the Ilocano term, hence the name as Kapurpurawan.

 Cape Bojeador Light House

-Located in Burgos, this octagonal tower was opened in 1892 and is one of the highest elevated light houses in the Philippines during the Spanish era.
+Located in Burgos, this octagonal tower was opened in 1892.
+It is one of the highest elevated lighthouses in the Philippines during the Spanish era.
 It offers a great view of the West Philippine Sea.